michpenn/star-wars-characters/README.md

 - Separate concerns where applicable
 - Make it pretty!
 You're encouraged to use Bootstrap, Bulma, Material Components, or any other css framework

+## Deployment

+You can see a working deployment [here](https://michpenn.github.io/star-wars-characters/)

 ## External Resources

 - Favicon: [IconArchive](http://de1.iconarchive.com/show/starwars-icons-by-sensibleworld/Lightsaber-Green-icon.html)

+# Information about Create React App Below:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).